Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 ### Overview

-**We have decided to describe a full roadmap of an Openbrush here, with estimates.
+**We have decided to describe a full roadmap of an OpenBrush here, with estimates.
 However, the funding we request at this stage is for milestones 3-6.**

 * **Total Estimated Duration:** 16 weeks(+ time for approving changes in ink!, substrate, and PSP repositories)
 * **Full-Time Equivalent (FTE):** 2.5